tomboygitty/Project-1/README.md

 The project was overall successful for the scope intended.

 ## Individual Responsibilities.
-This project was managed by Richard Kimzey (who came up with the original concept), and coded by Tom Elliott.
+This project was managed by Richard Kimzey (who came up with the original concept), and coded by Tom Elliott and Chase Cannon.

 ### Challenges
 Parsing the lyric string that is returned by the API call.